hoangvanphi2004/DNP/README.md

    + Download <a href="https://download.openmmlab.com/mmpose/v1/projects/rtmw/rtmw-dw-x-l_simcc-cocktail14_270e-256x192-20231122.pth">this </a> model and move it to "ckpt" folder.
 This is the model to detect body keypoints
    + Download <a href="https://github.com/ultralytics/assets/releases/download/v8.2.0/yolov8l.pt">this</a> model and move it to "ckpt" folder.
 This is the model to detect person.
 5. Create "input" folder in the repo folder.
 Move the video you want to detect into this folder.
-6. After that, run this command:
+6. After that, run this command in commandline:
  ```bash
  docker compose up
  ```